Web3-Builders-Alliance/Albedo/README.md

 Generate heat maps to better manage large estates

 Enable targeted delivery of fertilizer, pesticides, & irrigation, and continuous monitoring of soil and crop health, and pest control

+## Development Guidelines

+For information on coding standards, git workflow, and other development practices, please see [DEVELOPMENT_GUIDELINES.md](Docs/DEVELOPMENT_GUIDELINES.md) in the `Docs` folder.